randifilan/cluster-api-control-plane-provider-kamaji/README.md

 ```

 ### How to test Machine health check ?
-- If you accidentally delete instance from OpenStack Horizon.
+- If you accidentally delete instance from OpenStack via Horizon/OpenStack Client.
 For example, if workload cluster contain 3 instance and you delete 2 instance.
-- MachineHealthCheck will check the instace and found that instance is Missing, it will delpoy new instance and automatically joining to the cluster.
+- MachineHealthCheck will check the instace and found that instance is Missing, it will redelpoy new instance and automatically join it to cluster.
-- In example i define nodeStartupTimeout: 10m, if create instance not join the cluster that you define, CAPI will create new instance for you.
+- In example define `nodeStartupTimeout: 10m`, if created instance not join the cluster, CAPI will recreate new instance for you.
-- If new instance will state NodeReady for 10m [you not install CNI on it], it will create new instance to, as MachineHealthCheck detect the node as NodeReady
+- If new instance will state `NodeReady` for 10m [you not install CNI on it], it will recreate new instance to, as `MachineHealthCheck` detect the node as `NotReady`

 ## [Cluster Autoscaler](https://release-1-7.cluster-api.sigs.k8s.io/tasks/automated-machine-management/autoscaling) on Cluster API